 Moreno had done tests with the team here in Imola, improving the car ahead of Grand Prix weekend, but still this stops the chronometers just 0.463 seconds away from Chiesa.
 McCarthy did his first seven laps with the car deprived of a windshield and with an unfit seat, and set a lap time of almost 8.6 seconds slower than Moreno before stopping for an issue at the differential gear.
 After finishing his qualifying with an abysmal gap from Mansell, Ayrton Senna - before leaving the circuit - let himself go to a rare witticism:

 "You'll have fun watching the race.
-For the fight for the third place, obviously".
+For the fight for third place, obviously".

-The journalists will have fun, so to speak, a few hours later.
+The journalists will have fun, so to speak, in a few hours.
 In the evening, in fact, an official Honda dinner takes place, of those that enliven the so-called worldliness of the Grand Prix, and Ayrton is announced among the guests.
-But he only comes for a few minutes, in the patio of aperitifs and tarts.
+But he only comes for a few minutes, near the table of appetisers and tarts.
 On the other hand, the hotel where journalists dine is the same one where he sleeps: the Castello in Castel San Pietro.
-He just has to get out of the room, flash two smiles, say the usual things, like, we hope to go faster tomorrow, say hello to the company and leave for his own business.
+He just has to get out of the room, flash two smiles, say the usual things, like, “we hope to go faster tomorrow”, say hello to the company and leave for his own business.
 At 11:00 p.m. the journalists get up from the table and Senna is out there greeting them again before leaving.
-The music is over, the friends are leaving.
-It's not late and the journalists do not have to drive the following day.
-There is still time to discover, in the center of Imola, that a local band of blues had started too early to keep up with harmonics until midnight.
-And here, shortly after 1:00 a.m., the phones start ringing in the rooms of the reporters because a terrifying news spreads coming from Argentina: Senna was caught by a heart attack and was hospitalized.
-Maybe he is even already dead.
+The party is over, the friends are leaving.
+It is not late and the journalists do not have to drive the following day.
+There is still time to discover, in the centre of Imola, that a local band of blues had started too early to keep up with harmonics until midnight.
+And here, shortly after 1:00 a.m., the phones start ringing in the rooms of the reporters because terrifying news spreads coming from Argentina: Senna was caught by a heart attack and was hospitalised.
+Maybe he is already dead.
 And yet the journalists had seen him a few minutes before.
-The Castello Hotel is ten minutes away from the center of Imola, so it is just a few steps away to get into the lobby, at about 2:00 a.m..
+The Castello Hotel is ten minutes away from the centre of Imola, so it is just a few steps away to get into the lobby, at about 2:00 a.m..
 And the scene that comes up is kind of comical.
 At the hotel, in fact, an employee is busy denying the news and trying to calm everyone by saying:

 "I certainly can't bother Mr. Senna who's sleeping".